-This year focuses on specialist architectural engineering papers, including geotechnical engineering, structural analysis, architectural design and development, and the specifics of building subsystems, including illumination engineering and heating, ventilation and air-conditioning (HVAC) systems.
-You also explore architectural design and sustainability, building information management (BIM) systems and engineering management.
+This year focuses on specialist architectural engineering papers, including geotechnical engineering, structural analysis, architectural design and development, and the specifics of building subsystems, including illumination engineering and heating, ventilation and air-conditioning (HVAC) systems, and architectural design and sustainability.

 In your final year you complete an individual industry project, as well as compulsory and optional papers that cover advanced analytical thinking and research experiences.